Ayomide0123/hng12-stage3-ai-powered-text-processor/README.md

 ## Features

+- **Note**: You may need to turn on experimental feature flag in your Chrome browser to access these native AI APIs.
 - **Language Detection**: Automatically detects the language of the input text.
 - **Text Translation**: Translates text from one language to another.
 - **Text Summarization**: Generates concise summaries of longer texts.